Christen Westphal: Reign FC, 2018–19

-Westphal was selected by the Reign FC in the 2018 NWSL Dispersal Draft after Boston folded unexpectedly ahead of the 2018 season.
+Westphal was selected by the Reign FC in the 2018 NWSL dispersal draft after Boston folded unexpectedly ahead of the 2018 season.

 Portland Thorns, 2020–21

 Westphal was out of contract after the 2019 season, and her NWSL rights were traded to Portland Thorns.

-San Diego Wave, 2022–
+San Diego Wave, 2022–2024

 Immediately after the 2022 NWSL Expansion Draft, it was announced that San Diego Wave acquired the rights to Westphal and Amirah Ali from Portland via trade.
 San Diego had passed on several picks, instead negotiating the trade.

+Houston Dash, 2025–

+On December 10, 2024, the San Diego Wave traded Westphal to the Houston Dash in exchange for a 2025 international roster spot and $14,000 in allocation money plus performance-based incentives.

 International career

-Westphal has represented the United States on the under-23 national team She competed at the 2015 Four Nations Tournament in Norway and helped the U.S. win the tournament.
+Westphal has represented the United States on the under-23 national team.
+She competed at the 2015 Four Nations Tournament in Norway and helped the U.S. win the tournament.